PoisonAlien/trackplot/README.md

 ### Features

- * Fast - Above example plot took less than a minute on my 5 year old [macbook Pro](https://support.apple.com/kb/sp715?locale=en_GB)
+ * Its fast since most of the heavy lifting is done by `bwtool`.
+Above example plot took less than a minute on my 5 year old [macbook Pro](https://support.apple.com/kb/sp715?locale=en_GB)
  * Automatically queries UCSC genome browser for gene models.
  * Supports GTF and standard UCSC gene formats as well.
  * Customization: Each track can be customized for color, scale, and width.